-1 Because of possible double counting between General Education and the major, the actual total can be reduced to 131-136 credits.
+- Because of possible double counting between General Education and the major, the actual total can be reduced to 131-136 credits. - In order to meet requirements for endorsements and duel majors this number is subject to change.
+Students should consult with their advisor.